deavmi/tristanable/README.md

 QueueItem message = weatherQueue.dequeue();
 ```

 Surely, there must be some sort of encoding mechanism too?
-The messages afterall need to be encoded. **No problem!**, we have that sorted:
+The messages after all need to be encoded. **No problem!**, we have that sorted:

 ```d
 import tristanable.encoding;